Example Module 3 Workflow

 Specifically, this vignette provides an overview of three functions that can assist users with:

-Creating a crosswalk (reference table) between ATTAINS parameter names and WQP/TADA characteristic names.
+Creating a crosswalk (reference table) between ATTAINS parameter names, WQP/TADA characteristic names, and TADA comparable data identifiers.

 Creating a crosswalk (reference table) of all unique combinations of ATTAINS uses and parameters applicable to your analysis needs.

-These functions are designed to be flexible so users from states, tribes, or territories can input organization-specific information and link it information from ATTAINS.
+These functions are designed to be flexible so users from states, tribes, or territories can input organization-specific information and link its information from ATTAINS.
 While TADA functions can help generate these crosswalks and fill in some values, users must review and modify the tables generated in each step to ensure accuracy.
-The TADA team has also incorporated national recommended Clean Water Act (CWA) 304(a) numeric criteria for optional use in Module 3 functions by leveraging data from EPA’s Criteria Search Tool (CST).
-This allows users to analyze their data against the 304(a) criteria; and to easily compare results when when using 304(a) criteria vs. their own criteria.
+The TADA team has also incorporated national recommended Clean Water Act (CWA) EPA 304(a) numeric criteria for optional use in Module 3 functions that has been filled out and reviewed by the TADA team.
+This allows users to analyze their data against the EPA 304(a) criteria; and to easily compare results when when using EPA 304(a) criteria vs. their own state or tribe’s criteria.

 Getting Started